facebook/docusaurus/docs/api-site-config.md

 `translationRecruitingLink` - url for the `Help Translate` tab of language selection when languages besides English are enabled.
 This can be included you are using translations but does not have to be.

 `twitter` - set this to `true` if you want a Twitter social button to appear at the bottom of your blog posts.

+`twitterImage` - local location of your Twitter card image  (e.g., `img/myImage.png`).
+This image will show up on the Twitter card when your site is shared on Twitter.

 `useEnglishUrl` - If you do not have [translations](guides-translation.md) enabled (e.g., by having a `languages.js` file), but still want a link of the form `/docs/en/doc.html` (with the `en`), set this to `true`.